caelan-a/Portfolio/content/projects/2_buddyup.md

 <section style="display: block">
     <h1>Client</h1>
-    <p>The <b>University of Melbourne</b> group referred to as the BuddyUp team works to bring students together through a combination of technology and human interaction.
+    <p><a href="https://www.unimelb.edu.au/"><b>The University of Melbourne</b></a> group referred to as the BuddyUp team works to bring students together through a combination of technology and human interaction.
 Their vision is to maximise feelings of belonging and connection among university students.</p>
 </section>

 <section class="">